Trump wins the Missouri caucuses. Republicans in Michigan and Idaho are weighing in on the 2024 race

 Trump placed a distant second in the 2016 Idaho primary behind Sen. Ted Cruz of Texas.

-Associated Press writers Rebecca Boone in Boise, Idaho; Joey Cappelletti in Lansing, Michigan; and Summer Ballentine in Jefferson City, Missouri, contributed to this report.
+Cooper reported from Phoenix.
+Associated Press writers Rebecca Boone in Boise, Idaho, and Joey Cappelletti in Lansing, Michigan, contributed to this report.

 Credit: AP